 How does Finasteride work?

-It works by inhibiting the conversion of testosterone to dihydrotestosterone (DHT) - a hormone responsible for hair loss in men.
-Its regular use results in significant decrease in the DHT hormone levels.
-This leads to decrease in the telogen phase (shedding phase) of hair growth with promotion of anagen phase (growth phase) of hair growth.
+It works by inhibiting the conversion of testosterone to dihydrotestosterone (DHT) – a hormone responsible for hair loss in men.
+Its regular use results in a significant decrease in DHT hormone levels.
+This leads to a decrease in the telogen phase (shedding phase) of hair growth with the promotion of the anagen phase (growth phase) of hair growth.

 How long does it take for Finasteride to work?